-You can specify custom plugin plugins by using the property hbase.regionserver.scan.visibility.label.generator.class.
+You can specify custom plugin by using the а or plugins property hbase.regionserver.scan.visibility.label.generator.class.
 The output for the first ScanLabelGenerator will be the input for the next one, until the end of the list.

 The default implementation, which was implemented in HBASE-12466, loads two plugins, FeedUserAuthScanLabelGenerator and DefinedSetFilterScanLabelGenerator.
 See Reading Cells with Labels.